angular-ui/ui-scroll/README.md

     As the scroller receives the items requested by the `get` method, the value of minimum and maximum values of the item index are placed in the `minIndex` and `maxIndex` properties respectively.
 These values are used to maintain the appearance of the scrollbar.
 The values of the properties can be internaly changed by the ui-scroll engine in three cases:
      * reset both properties in response to a call to the adapter `reload` method;
-     * increment `minIndex` in response to deleteing the topmost element via adapter `applyUpdates` method;
+     * increment `minIndex` in response to deleting the topmost element via adapter `applyUpdates` method;
-     * decrement `maxIndex` in response to deleteing anything other than the topmost element via adapter `applyUpdates` method.
+     * decrement `maxIndex` in response to deleting anything other than the topmost element via adapter `applyUpdates` method.

     Values of the properties can be assigned programmatically.
 If the range of the index values is known in advance, assigning them programmatically would improve the usability of the scrollBar.